One of the biggest challenges is investing for your children, grandchildren, nieces or nephews.

-If you buy $50 of stock with your debit card or credit card, you will pay the $0.99 fee plus 3% to cover the processing, for a total cost of $52.49.
+If you buy $50 of stock with your credit card, you will pay the $0.99 fee plus 3% to cover the processing, for a total cost of $52.49.

-When it comes to the fees on gift cards of stock, the fees get a little trickier.
+When it comes to the trading commission on gift cards of stock, the fees get a little trickier.

 If you buy a gift card from a store, the fee varies between $4.95 and $7.95 depending on the value of the gift card.

 These work like the Visa and Mastercard gift cards you can buy where you pay the fee on top of the gift card value.

 To sell a stock, you would pay the $0.99 commission.